Harry Champion: Legacy and influence

 Champion influenced many later variety artists and their acts.
 His songs are among some of the most popular Cockney songs ever recorded and are synonymous with people's interpretation of what Cockney humour is.
 "Any Old Iron" and "Boiled Beef and Carrots" are often used to illustrate a stereotype as perceived by non-cockney people.

 In 1960 the actor and singer Stanley Holloway recorded an album entitled Down at the Old Bull and Bush, which included a cover of "Any Old Iron".

 In 1965 the pop group Hermans Hermits recorded a cover of the (retitled) song "I'm Henry VIII, I Am" for the album Hermits on Tour.

-Champion was mentioned twice in a 1969 episode of Dad's Army in the Series 3 episode "War dance", first when music is being selected and again when Lance Corporal Jones performs various impressions of music hall artistes of the pre-First World War era but says that he cannot do an impression of Champion.
+Champion was mentioned twice in a 1969 episode of Dad's Army in the Series 3 episode "War Dance", first when music is being selected and again when Lance Corporal Jones performs various impressions of music hall artistes of the pre-First World War era but says that he cannot do an impression of Champion.

+Champion was mentioned in episode 6 of the Doctor Who story "The Talons of Weng Chiang", which was first shown on April 2nd 1977.
+The Doctor, recovering consciousness, recites the opening lines of "The Green Eye of the Yellow God".
+Professor Lightfoot enquires "Kipling?" to which The Doctor replies "Harry Champion, 1920", though the poem, written in 1911 by J. Milton Hayes, was associated with Bransby Williams, not Harry Champion.

 "Ginger You're Barmy" which was the title of Champion's 1910 song was used as the title of a book written by the author (not to be confused with the actor of the same name) David Lodge in 1962.
 Chas and Dave were admirers of Champion and often emulated his style, incorporating it into their own acts.
 In 1984 they recorded "Harry was a Champion" in tribute to him.
 Actor John Rutland, long standing member of The Players Theatre London, frequently portrayed Harry Champion on the TV show The Good Old Days on BBC TV, with a chorus of singers from the Players Theatre Company and featured his songs at the Villiers Street theatre, home of The Players Theatre for many years.

 On 18 November 2012, Champion's granddaughter appeared on the BBC television programme Antiques Roadshow from Falmouth, Cornwall showing a selection of Champion's music hall memorabilia which was valued upwards of £5000.

 Folk Band Cosmotheka often performs the work of Champion in their act, finding particular notice in the 1970s and 1980s for "Don't do it again Matilda".

-Tony Hancock rendered a few lines of ' I'm Proud of my Old Bald Head ' in the Hancock's Half Hour episode ' Anna and the King of Siam', broadcast on 11th.
-November, 1956.
+Tony Hancock rendered a few lines of 'I'm Proud of my Old Bald Head' in the Hancock's Half Hour episode 'Anna and the King of Siam', broadcast on 11 November 1956.